SupaxInc/data-structure-and-algorithms/README.md

 ## 124 - Binary Tree Maximum Path Sum

-**Intuition:** Path must consist of nodes connected by their edges and may start and end at any node in the tree, essentially identifying the highest possible sum of values following any tree path.
+**Intuition:** Path must consist of a straight path and no zig zags/U shape.

 - Solutions